 In October 1958, General Ayub Khan seized the presidency of Pakistan in a military coup which he described as “a revolution away from communism.”

-President Eisenhower authorized the sale of a massive quantity of weapons to Ayub Khan’s military regime.
+President Eisenhower authorized the sale of weapons to Ayub Khan’s military regime.
 Sidewinder missiles, jet fighters, and B-57 tactical bombers were among the cutting edge military hardware that Pakistan received.